 So, because alpha is not a functional base, you assume needs to be constant.
-We assume it to be constant when directly plugged this in this equation.
-For the second derivative again of the secondary way to for every instead of C of si plus 1, you have to substitute delta square C of delta s square at i plus 1 and delta square C of delta s square at S of i and delta square C, square root i minus 1, so again, I seem to change this.
-You put this in there, write down these expressions and you can simplify.
+We assume at constant we are directly plugged this in this equation for the second derivative again of the second derivative for every instead of C of Si plus 1, you have to substitute delta square C of delta S square at I plus 1 and delta square C of delta square I at S f I and delta square C by delta square at I minus 1.
+So again, I seem to change this.
+You put this in there, write down these expressions and you can simplify once again.
+I am not chosen to provide it we can look at it later time.

-I have chosen to provide it we can look at it later time.
-In practice you can also discretize the functional itself so it is possible to do that straight away the original expression, we had the functional expression, we can discretize that and then take the derivative then based on the discretize function.
+In practice, you can also discretize the functional itself so it is possible to do that straight away, the original expression, we had the functional expression, we can discretize that and then take the derivative then based on the discretized function.